AdrianFimbres/RollaConda/README.md

-This is the landing page for the videgame RollaConda that will be is in progress.
+This is the landing page for the videgame RollaConda that will be in progress.